Open to the Public

 - Averting a Water Supply Crisis While Protecting Endangered Species - written by Sally Palmer, director of science for The Nature Conservancy in Tennessee

-In addition to being a great river for paddling, the Duck River is also a great river for fishing, smallmouth bass especially.
-If you'd rather not paddle or fish, you can stroll right down to the river in Columbia, if you prefer.
+In addition to being a great river for paddling, the Duck River is also a great river for fishing, especially smallmouth bass.
+If you'd rather not paddle or fish, you can stroll right down to the river in Columbia.
 One good spot is Pillow Park/Riverwalk Park, accessible by West 5th Street, which becomes Riverside Drive.

 Get out on the river with a canoe or kayak rented from Higher Pursuits, River Rat Canoe Rental or Yanahli Kayak & Canoe Co., all in Columbia, TN.
 It's the best way to see the wildlife—from bass and gar to herons, turtles and otters.